+Product Preview

-Product Preview Low Voltage PLL Intelligent Dynamic Clock (IDCS) Switch
+Low Voltage PLL Intelligent Dynamic Clock (IDCS) Switch

-The MPC9893 is a 2.5V and 3.3V compatible, PLL based intelligent dynamic clock switch and generator specifically designed for redundant clock distribution systems.
+The MPC9895 is a 3.3V compatible, PLL based intelligent dynamic clock switch and generator specifically designed for redundant clock distribution systems.
 The device receives two LVCMOS clock signals and generates 12 phase aligned output clocks.
-The MPC9893 is able to detect a failing reference clock signal and to dynamically switch to a redundant clock signal.
-The switch from the failing clock to the redundant clock slews to alignment).
+The MPC9895 is able to detect a failing reference clock signal and to dynamically switch to a redundant clock signal.
+The switch from the failing clock to the redundant clock occurs without interruption of the output clock signal (output clock slews to alignment).
 The phase bump typically caused by a clock failure is eliminated.

-The device offers 12 low skew clock outputs organized into two output banks, each configurable to support the different clock frequencies.
+The device offers 12 low skew clock outputs organized into two output banks.

-The extended temperature range of the MPC9893 supports telecommunication and networking requirements.
+The extended temperature range of the MPC9895 supports telecommunication and networking requirements.
 The device employs a fully differential PLL design to minimize jitter.